LF-Decentralized-Trust/project-proposals/HIPs/baf.md

 # Effort and Resources
 <mark>_**Effort and resources** committed (coders and any other resources that are needed) and timeline._</mark>

-Since being accepted as a Hyperledger Lab in October 2019, BAF has had 39 total contributors with 32 contributors having more than one commit (based on metrics obtained from the [Hyperledger community tools project reports](https://github.com/tkuhrt/hyperledger-community-management-tools/tree/master/project-reports) on July 23, 2021).
-There have been 28 contributors in the past year and 15 contributors in the past 6 months.
-The [LF Insights Commit Report through July 18, 2021](https://tinyurl.com/yfckjkeu), 2021 shows that there have been commits from at least 6 separate organizations.
+Since being accepted as a Hyperledger Lab in October 2019, BAF has had 41 total contributors with 35 contributors having more than one commit (based on metrics obtained from the [Hyperledger community tools project reports](https://github.com/tkuhrt/hyperledger-community-management-tools/tree/master/project-reports) on October 27, 2021).
+There have been 26 contributors in the past year and 14 contributors in the past 6 months.
+The [LF Insights Commit Report as of October 27, 2021](https://tinyurl.com/yzudcvfj) shows that there have been commits from at least 6 separate organizations during its lifetime.

 # How To
 <mark>_**How to**: How to host and test the project.
 How to deploy and use.
 How does one know that it works._</mark>